-- a) Quality records needed for this standard reflect activities over the most recent three-year period and include: - 1.
+- a.
+Quality records needed for this standard reflect activities over the most recent three-year period and include: - 1.
 Minutes, agendas or other records that forums were conducted. - 2.
 For formal, recurring meetings, such documents as bylaws, charters, membership criteria and lists, frequency of meetings, roles, etc. - 3.
 Documentation of performed actions or activities designed with input from industry and consumers to improve the control of risk factors. - 4.
 Documentation of food safety educational efforts.
 Statements of policies and procedures may suffice if activities are continuous, and documenting multiple incidents would be cumbersome, i.e., recognition provided to establishments with exemplary records or an on-going web site.

-How to judge compliance with Important Factor I:
+How to Evaluate Compliance with Important Factor I

-• Met -Agency participation in at least one activity listed under program indicator A (industry and community relations) and B (educational outreach) annually is sufficient to meet this standard.
+Met -Agency participation in at least one activity listed under program indicator for Important Factor Ib (industry and community relations) annually is sufficient to meet this standard.

-Tips for passing Important Factor I:
+Tips for meeting Important Factor 1